What Is HHS Ignite?

 - The novelty and disruptive nature of the innovation concept being tested [25 points]

-- The feasibility of the project in terms of timeline, capital resources, personnel and program support.
+- The feasibility of the project proposed in terms of timeline, capital resources, personnel and program support.
 [25 points]

 Teams submitting the top proposals will be asked to present and discuss their project with members of the HHS Innovation Council.
 The Council will make recommendations to the Secretary who will make the final selection.